MohsenGhassemi/ArtiCast/README.md

 ====================CHROME EXTENSION TOOLS

 The overall format of this chrome extension is based on [this repository](https://github.com/jiananarthurli/insight_chrome_extension).

+ INSTALLATION:
+* Download or clone this repo to your personal machine
+* Install and launch Google Chrome
+* Click the the three vertical dots in the top right of Chrome, then click More tools, then click Extensions (see Extension support for more info)
+* Click the Load unpacked button in the upper left corner, navigate to wherever you downloaded this repo (most likely Downloads) and and select the chrome__ext folder located inside the foodTalk directory If the installation was successful you will see this logo grayLogo to the right of search bar.
+Navigate to a recipe you want to try for example, and click on the icon to begin!

 ====================ANALYTICAL TOOLS